Possible Unconventional Surface Superconductivity in the Half-Heusler YPtBi

-Here, we explore the possible formation of a superconducting surface state at the (111) surface of the half Heusler compound \YPB~ through extensive measurements that include transport, ac susceptibility measurements through mutual inductance, scanning tunneling microscopy and spectroscopy and polar Kerr effect.
-While robust bulk superconductivity appears below $T_c^b$, we find that superconductivity at the surface persists to temperatures $T_c^s \approx 3T_c^b$.
-Furthermore, our Kerr effect measurements suggest that unlike the bulk, this superconducting surface state breaks time reversal symmetry (TRS), thus revealing a delicate interplay between the surface and bulk states in this paradigmatic topological system.
-We complement the scanning tunneling spectroscopy measurements on \YPB~ with measurements \LPB~ to substantiate our arguments.
-To further support our experimental findings, we performed ab-initio calculations on the Bi, Lu and Pt terminations of the (111) direction, finding that a Bi-termination surface exhibits a van-Hove singularity (VHS) near the Fermi energy, which could be a source for enhanced susceptibility for a superconducting surface state.
-A recent theoretical study \cite{Schwemmer2022} explored a similar surface band structure, finding a possible domain for the onset of unconventional chiral topological surface superconductivity ahead of the bulk transition, in agreement with our results.
-Our results reveal a new platform for 2D chiral superconductors in which the topologically-protected surface state condense into a TRS-breaking superconducting state prior to the bulk.
+Here, we explore the possible formation of a superconducting surface state at the (111) surface of the half Heusler compound YPtBi through extensive measurements that include transport, ac susceptibility measurements through mutual inductance, scanning tunneling microscopy and spectroscopy and polar Kerr effect.
+While robust bulk superconductivity appears below $T_c^b$, we find that superconductivity at the (111) surface persists to temperatures $T_c^s \approx 3T_c^b$.
+Furthermore, our Kerr effect measurements suggest that unlike the bulk, this superconducting surface state breaks time reversal symmetry (TRS), thus revealing a delicate interplay between the surface and bulk states.
+We complement these measurements with scanning tunneling spectroscopy and mutual inductance of (111) oriented LuPtBi to substantiate our arguments.
+To further support our experimental findings, we performed ab-initio calculations on the Bi, Lu and Pt terminations of the (111) direction, finding that a Bi-termination surface exhibits a van-Hove singularity (VHS) near the Fermi energy, which could be a source for for the superconducting surface state.
+A recent theoretical study \cite{Schwemmer2022} explored a similar surface band structure, finding a possible domain for the onset of chiral topological surface superconductivity ahead of the bulk transition, in agreement with our results.
+Our results suggest a new platform for 2D chiral superconductors in which a surface state condenses into a TRS-breaking superconducting state independently from the bulk.